-All of the Environmental Engineering Ph.D. students are encouraged to obtain teaching experience as part of their education.
+All of the EWRE Program Ph.D. students are encouraged to obtain teaching experience as part of their education.
 Each student should talk to their advisor about having the opportunity to present lectures in appropriate courses.
-In addition, the Environmental Engineering Program has a philosophy of having everyone work together to help the program.
-In this regard, Ph.D. students are occasionally called upon to help with certain program activities.
+In addition, the EWRE Program has a philosophy of having everyone work together to help the program.
+In this regard, both M.S. and Ph.D. students called upon to help with certain program activities.